 - #10: Low use of digital, AI, and wearable options – Technology Application

 Minimizing Operational Excellence Barriers

 Keep in mind that each of these systems interface with the other nine.
-Each of these systems has either a positive or negative spin effect on your organization at any given time.
+Plus, each of these systems has either a positive or negative spin effect on your organization at any given time.
 Leaders can increase or decrease the speed of this system rotation quite easily.
 However, it is often much more difficult to reverse the spin of a system.
-This is because of the momentum that exists.
-If you improve the above work systems and start at the top of the list, you can attack the high leverage factors that hold back performance improvements in your organization.
+This is due to the momentum that exists.
+Strive to improve the above work systems.
+Start at the top of the list, and attack the high leverage factors that hold back performance improvements in your organization.

 To change behaviors, you need to change systems.
-Leaders need to remove, or at least minimize, those operational excellence barriers that exist.
+Leaders need to remove, or at least minimize, their existing operational excellence barriers.
 It will not work to simply ask for, let alone demand, behavior change.
 Click on the above operational excellence barriers and/or systems to learn more.